medaworld/js-algo-and-ds/04 Problem Solving Patterns/README.md

   for (let i = 0; i < second.length; i++) {
     let letter = second[i];
-    // can't find letter or letter is zero thne it's not an anagram if (!lookup[letter]) {
+    // can't find letter or letter is zero then it's not an anagram if (!lookup[letter]) {
       return false;
     } else {